gymrek-lab/TRTools/trtools/compareSTR/README.rst

 compareSTR outputs the following text files and plots:

 * :code:`<outprefix>-overall.tab`: Has columns period, concordance-seq, concordance-len, r2, numcalls.
 Plus additional columns for any FORMAT fields to stratify results on.
-This file has one line for all results (period="ALL") and a different line for each period analyzed separately.
+This file has one line for all results (period="ALL") and a different line for each period analyzed separately if request by :code:`--period`.
 If stratifying by format fields, it will have additional lines for each range of values for each of those fields.
 * :code:`<outprefix>-bubble-period$period.pdf`: "Bubble" plot, which plots the sum of allele lengths for each call in :code:`--vcf1` vs. :code:`--vcf2`.
-Allele lengths are given in terms of bp difference from the reference genome.
+Allele lengths are given in terms of difference in number of repeat units from the reference.
 The size of each bubble gives the number of calls at each cooordinate.
-A seperate plot is output for all TRs (period="ALL") and for each period.
+A seperate plot is output for all TRs (period="ALL") and for each period if requested by :code:`--period`.
 * :code:`<outprefix>-locuscompare.tab`: Has columns chrom, start, metric-conc-seq, metric-conc-len, numcalls.
 There is one line for each TR.
 * :code:`<outprefix>-locuscompare.pdf`: Plots the length concordance metric for each TR locus considered.
 * :code:`<outprefix>-samplecompare.tab`: Has columns sample, metric-conc-seq, metric-conc-len, numcalls.
 One line per sample